annoawesome/lamia-ai/README.md

 ## Building

-LamiaAI is built off of Electron and uses Electron Builder for building the desktop application.
+LamiaAI is built on Electron and uses Electron Builder for building the desktop application.
 Both Windows (NSIS) and Linux (AppImage & Snap) are available targets.

 To build on both platforms, make sure you are using a suitable `.env.production` file.
 More details, such as required variables and settings can be found in [`defaults/env/example.prod.electron.env`](./defaults/env/example.prod.electron.env).
 The following command works on both operating systems: